Can market volumes reveal traders' rationality and a new risk premium?: Optimal consumption and market risk aversion

-Eq. (\ref{gamma}) permits to estimate the market risk aversion.
+Eq. (\ref{gamma}) allows us to estimate the market risk aversion.

-Substituting Eq. (\ref{gamma}) into Eq. (\ref{tmu}) we conclude that all ideal asset prices result in a new price of risk, the trading price of risk announced in the Introduction, i.e. :
+Finally, using Eqs. (\ref{prop_e31}), (\ref{prop_e32}) we derive the ``trading price" of the risk announced in the Introduction (see formula (\ref{def_mkt})), i.e., the Sharpe ratio of the impacted price :

-The trading price of risk measures the extra gain in terms of the impacted price volatility units that agents require to take on the strategy risk compared to investing in a strategy consisting only of guaranteed income security.
-Note that the trading price or risk makes the observed discounted wealth invested in the risky asset, defined in (\ref{dpit_def}), a martingale.
+The trading price of risk measures the extra gain in terms of units of the impacted price volatility that market makers require to take on the strategy risk compared to investing in a strategy consisting only of guaranteed income security.
+Note that the trading price of risk makes the observed discounted total dollar volume, defined in (\ref{dpit_def}), a martingale.

-We stress that the trading price of risk prescribed by our model reduces to the ``classical'' market price of risk, $(\mu_t-r)/\sigma_t$, when the trading rate ($\eta_t$) equals zero and, in this case, the drift-to-diffusion ratio is the Merton ratio.
+We emphasize that the trading price of risk prescribed by our model reduces to the classical market price of risk, $(\mu - r)/\sigma$, when the friction $f$ is zero and $\rho$ is equal to one.
+That is, as prescribed by ORPMM model, when there is no trading friction and the two Brownian motions are perfectly positively correlated.